Shiritai/Java_Learning_Record/Free_Test/Tmp2/mavenTest/Maven.md

         </build>
         ```

-       2. Add a new file called "toolchains.xml" and paste the codes below, then change the <!-- JAVA_VERSION --> and <!-- JAVA_JDK_PATH -->
+       2. Add a new file called "toolchains.xml" and paste the codes below, then replace <!-- JAVA_VERSION --> and <!-- JAVA_JDK_PATH -->

         ```xml
         <!-- in the file "toolchains.xml" -->